cmarincia/ketansingh.me/content/posts/llvm.md

 | tower of hanoi (hanoi.bf)    | 11.47 millis            | 31.85 secs        |
 | hello world (hello-world.bf) | 6.19 millis             | 213.93 millis     |

 As expected compiler version is orders of magnitude faster than the interpreter.
-One interesting thing I obseved in the tower of hanoi program was that optimizer basically ran the whole program at the compile time and just printed the final state of the tower with `-O3` flag which ofcourse is incredibly fast and mindblowing.
-We cannot even see disk moving if we use `-O3` flag which is mind blowing level of optimization.
+One interesting thing I observed in the tower of hanoi program was that optimizer basically ran the whole program at the compile time and just printed the final state of the tower with `-O3` flag which of-course is incredibly fast.
+We cannot even see disk moving if we use `-O3` flag which is mind-blowing level of optimization.

 # Closing thoughts

 I think LLVM is an amazing framework and makes building compiler as simple as it can get.
-Go's LLVM library is also very ergronimic to work with but many function just panic instead of returning an error properly which is not very pleasant espically because most tricky part of writing a compiler is giving well formed error messages to the user.
+Go's LLVM library is also very ergonomic to work with but many function just panic instead of returning an error properly which is not very pleasant especially because most tricky part of writing a compiler is giving well-formed error messages to the user.
 Apart from this, it was enjoying experience to use this library.